 No, your pet’s ashes are not loose inside the urn.
 They are placed within a secure, closed bag to protect the cremains from falling out when the urn is opened.

 If you wanted to schedule a private viewing, you will need to make an appointment.

 Yes, after cremating your pet, you may bury your pet’s ashes.

 No, if you would like to witness the scattering of your pet's cremains, you must request a private cremation and then schedule a private charter.
 Communal cremains are scattered at sea by Tides to Tranquility and Captain Dave's Dolphin and Whale Watching.

 Yes, please visit: http://www.onlycremations.com/pet-loss-resources

 With group cremations, pets are cremated communally with other pets.
-Cremains are then spread at set by Tides to Tranquility and Captain Dave's Dolphin and Whale Watching.
+Cremains are then spread at sea by Tides to Tranquility and Captain Dave's Dolphin and Whale Watching.